unicrowio/sdk/README.md

 #### Run

 1. `yarn install` to install dependencies
 2. `yarn dev` to start a server with hot reload
+3. `yarn test` to run the tests
+4. `yarn build` to generate new bundle

-3. Assure that `yarn link` was ran in the crow-sdk project
+5. Assure that `yarn link` was ran in the crow-sdk project

-4. `yarn link @unicrow/sdk` to add your local crow-sdk project as dependency on node_modules folder
+6. `yarn link @unicrowio/sdk` to add your local crow-sdk project as dependency on node_modules folder

-5. Thats all
+7. Thats all

-In order to use this project as dependency without having to publish it all the time, on can run `yarn link` to expose this project as globally installed module an then, on the application that will be using this module as dependency, `yarn link crow-sdk-dev`.
+In order to use this project as dependency without having to publish it all the time, on can run `yarn link` to expose this project as globally installed module an then, on the application that will be using this module as dependency, `yarn link sdk`.
 It will add this very module to the node_modules through symbolic links.
 After this setup, all changes in this project will be reflected in every module that has it linked.

 ---